JakeYallop/Roll20MacroEncoder/README.md

 # Roll20 Macro Encoder
 A tool written in Typescript to automatically encode HTML entities in Roll20 macros.
 Allows for more easily nesting drop downs within macros.

-For example:
+## Usage

 ```JavaScript
 var macro =
 `?{Level: